data-umbrella/info/README.md

 # Data Umbrella

 ## About
-Our mission is to provide an inclusive environment for underrepresented persons in data science, machine learning and artificial intelligence.
+Community for underrepresented persons in data science.
+We organize data science and open source events for the community.

 Website:
 https://www.dataumbrella.org